Framework

 Failure mode: Experimentation stacks promoted into production.

-These are the same five pillars used in the AI Readiness Index, assessment, and report.
+These are the same five pillars used in the Capital Risk Index, instrument, and report.
 Link directly to any pillar using /ai-readiness-framework#people, #data, #business, #governance, or #technology.

 Alignment